(Updated May 2022)

 Bond has recruited and coached eight players who have played, or who are currently playing professional golf.
-She coached Kristin Tamulis (Florida State) who is currently playing on the LPGA Tour.
-She also recruited and coached four-time All-American Caroline Westrup (Florida State) who played in the 2013 U.S. Open, three who are playing on the Symetra Tour (Lacey Agnew, Morgane Metraux and Alex Milan) and two who earned success on the Symetra Tour (Jaclyn Burch and Macarena Silva), one on the European Tour (Maria Salinas), one on the LET Access Tour and three players (Susannah Aboff, Marlowe Boukis and Michelle Grilli) who began their professional careers on the LPGA Symetra Tour.
+She coached Kristin Tamulis (Florida State) and Matilda Castren (Florida State) who are currently playing on the LPGA Tour.
+She also recruited and coached four-time All-American Caroline Westrup (Florida State) who played in the 2013 U.S. Open, three who are playing on the Symetra Tour (Kim Metraux, Morgane Metraux and Amanda Doherty), four who earned success on the Symetra Tour (Lacey Agnew, Jaclyn Burch, Alex Milan, and Macarena Silva), one on the European Tour (Maria Salinas), one on the LET Access Tour (Kim Metraux) and three players (Susannah Aboff, Marlowe Boukis and Michelle Grilli) who began their professional careers on the LPGA Symetra Tour.

 SEMINOLES AT THE 2013 U.S. WOMEN’S OPEN

 Bond and the Seminoles were well represented at the 2013 U.S. Women’s Open at Sebonack Golf Club with four of the top players in the history of the program – Karen Stupples, Kristin Tamulis, Macarena Silva and Caroline Westrup – all playing in the event.
-Prior to the event, Bond said of the one of the greats foursomes in program history: “This is a great week for each of the four players and for the Florida State women’s golf program.
+Prior to the event, Bond said of the one of the greatest foursomes in program history: “This is a great week for each of the four players and for the Florida State women’s golf program.
 To have four of our players in the U.S. Open in the same year is exciting and illustrates the rich tradition of our program.
 I am very happy for Karen, who I have known for so many years and for Kris, Maca and Caroline who I had the good fortune of coaching during their careers at Florida State.
 Playing in the U.S. Open is an awesome accomplishment for all of them and I couldn’t be happier for all of them.”

 BOND ON THE NATIONAL SCENE